Wal-Mart plans 50 more India wholesale outlets, e-commerce launch

 Wal-Mart named a new India head in December and said then that its focus in the country would be on opening wholesale stores and building its supply chain.

-The company’s desire to enter India with supermarkets has been met with fierce opposition from small shopkeepers and political parties.

-Sources at Wal-Mart have said they are waiting until after national elections in May before applying to operate retail stores in India in case a new government overturns a rule allowing direct investment in supermarkets.
+Sources at Wal-Mart have said they are waiting for national elections to finish in May before applying to operate retail stores in India in case the rule allowing direct investment in supermarkets is overturned by a new government.

-On Monday, the political party expected to lead India’s next government said it would bar foreign supermarkets.
+On Monday, the political party expected to lead India’s next government said it would bar foreign supermarkets from the $500 billion retail sector.

-Additional reporting by Clare Baldwin in Hong Kong and Phil Wahba in New York; Editing by Tony Munroe, Alison Williams and Lisa Von Ahn
+Additional reporting by Clare Baldwin in Hong Kong; Editing by Tony Munroe and Alison Williams